 - Bike riding on sealed roads and fire trails

-The newest attraction is the Sanctuary.
-Wheelchair and stroller friendly pathways link a series of exhibits that encourage visitors to experience nature, encounter wildlife and explore how plants and animals and their habitats are interconnected.
+The Sanctuary is a wheelchair and stroller friendly precinct where pathways link a series of exhibits that encourage visitors to experience nature, encounter wildlife and explore how plants and animals and their habitats are interconnected.

 Tidbinbilla’s Visitor Centre provides a great introduction to the reserve.
-There are live animal and other displays to explore and staff available to help you get the best experience while visiting the reserve.
+Staff and volunteers are available to help you get the best experience while visiting the reserve.